US recession risk grows as yield curve inverts

 But Mark Brooks, head of income at NZ Funds, warns its a bit early to get worked up about an economic meltdown just yet.

-Even when you looked at an inverted curve on 10 and two year notes, there was often still a long lag before it hit the real economy.
+Even when you looked at an inverted curve on 10 and two-year notes, there was often still a long lag before it hit the real economy.

 "That curve went negative in December 2005, two years before the big meltdown," he said.
 "Likewise in 1998, it went negative in June 98, a year and half to two years before the market problems."